 To encourage and support an inclusive approach to this committee, members of the committee and the general public have the opportunity to submit agenda items for consideration.

 Submit an agenda item

-Agenda item requests are to be submitted at least 14 days (2 weeks) before the meeting for assessment and investigation by the HAC Meeting Facilitator for addition to the HAC agenda.
+Agenda item requests are to be submitted at least four weeks before the meeting for assessment and investigation by the HAC Advisory Committee Meeting Facilitator for addition to the HAC agenda.
 Items received after the agenda deadline will be assessed for the next advisory committee meeting.

 2019 Meeting agendas and reports